ipfs-inactive/blog/src/21-pubsub/index.md

 We will publish a video of the demo, along with all of the code.

 ## What's next?
-The next two areas of focus for ipfs pubsub are authentication and message routing.
+The next two areas of focus for IPFS pubsub are authentication and message routing.

 Currently, any peer can publish to any pubsub topic.
 We plan to implement an authenticated mode for pubsub topics, where only authorized peers — those given a cryptographic key or capability — can publish messages.
 We are still working out the sharing and capability granting model.

-After that, we plan to improve the message routing algorithms.
+After that, we plan to improve message routing.
 The current routing algorithm floods messages to every subscriber, resulting in some peers receiving the same message multiple times.
-Finding a better routing algorithm would go a long way towards reducing that overhead.
+We affectionately call this approach "floodsub".
+We plan to replace it with a more efficient routing algorithm, which will go a long way towards reducing overhead and improving scalability.

 Please note that this is a simple first-blush implementation of the technology.
 It has known limitations that we will address in future iterations.
 As it is